crate/croud/docs/commands/regions.rst

 .. note::

+   The region is specified for each profile in the :doc:`../configuration` file.
-   Listed region names can used in the ``--region`` argument to list/deploy resources in that region.
+   The region for specific actions can be overridden using the ``--region`` argument to list/deploy resources in that region.

 Example
 =======